nojronatron/nojronatron.github.io/continuing-education/java-io-data-object-streams.md

 Oracle Java Docs refers to JDK 8 release and java.nio.file package and its sub-packages in this sub-section.

-The documentation reviews Paths, both relative and absolute, and Symbolic Links.
+The documentation reviews paths, both relative and absolute, and Symbolic Links.

-Unix-based Paths are not comparable to Windows-based Paths due to their native naming convention.
+Unix-based paths are not comparable to Windows-based paths due to their native naming convention.
 However, both can be handled and processed by Java.

 Symbolic Links are: